uccser/verto/docs/source/contributing.rst

   - tags (``generic_tag``): which match ``{<processor_name> <args>}`` in the markdown text replacing with the given html-template.
   - containers (``generic_container``): which are a pair of tags which capture the content between the tags for the html-template.
 A generic container's opening tag specifies the arguments, while the closing tag only has the ``end`` argument allowing for the content to contain generic containers.

 To create a new processor that uses the generic processors the processor must be added to the ``processor-info.json`` file and an associated html-template must be created.
-Where the template must only have one root level node after rendering.
+The template must only have one root level node after rendering.

 How to make a JSON Definition
 ++++++++++++++++++++++++++++++++++++++